lancedb/lancedb/docs/src/examples/python_examples/evaluations.md

-**Evaluation Application: Assessing Text Performance with Precision 📊💡**
+**Evaluation: Assessing Text Performance with Precision 📊💡**
 ====================================================================

+**Evaluation Fundamentals 📊**

 The Evaluation Application is a comprehensive tool designed to measure the performance of text-based inputs, enabling data-driven optimization and improvement 📈.

+**Text Evaluation 101 📚**

 By leveraging cutting-edge technologies like Prompttools and RAGAs, this application provides a robust framework for evaluating reference and candidate texts across various metrics 📊, ensuring high-quality text outputs that meet specific requirements and standards 📝.

 | **Evaluation** | **Description** | **Links** |
 | -------------- | --------------- | --------- |